Sea to Sea (C2C) Cycle Route - 4 Days & 3 Nights4 Days & 3 Nights 4.7 Read 23 reviews

 Hotel Indigo Newcastle is a four-star boutique hotel in the heart of the city, heavily influenced by its location within the historic Grainger Town area.
 The hotel features an on-site Marco Pierre White Steakhouse Bar & Grill restaurant, which is proving to be one of the city’s most popular eateries.
 Alternatively, the contemporary Grainger Lounge is open for lunch, afternoon tea and light evening dinners - the perfect place to unwind in comfortable surroundings.

-Cumbria is host to a third of the UK’s stone circles and as you pass Keswick, the more energetic amongst you have the option to take the uphill route to the most prominent of them all, the eerie 5000 year old Castlerigg Stone Circle.
+As you pass through the bustling market town of Keswick, why not stop for coffee and cake along the way to refuel for the climb to Cumbria's most prominent stone circle, the eerie 5000 year old Castlerigg Stone Circle.
 After an obligatory photo your next site of interest is only a short ride away at Greystoke Castle, former home of Lord Greystoke who was the inspiration for the Legend of Tarzan.
-From here it’s a short ride to the attractive market town of Penrith.
+From here it’s a short ride to the attractive market town of Penrith sandwiched between the Lake District National Park, and the North Pennines, an Area of Outstanding Natural Beauty.

 This guest house offers a warm atmosphere and comfortable accommodation.
 The five guest bedrooms ensure a comfortable and relaxing stay, all the rooms are en-suite and have televisions with free view, hair dryers, alarm clocks and a hot drinks tray.
 All breakfasts are cooked to order and use locally sourced ingredients.